groupme-js/GroupMeCommunityDocs/readme.md

 Most of the information is pulled from [dev.groupme.com](https://dev.groupme.com/), which is the official GroupMe developers site.
 However, much of its information is outdated or incomplete, so please help keep this repo up-to-date.

+If you have any questions or would like to get in touch, please join the [GroupMe API Development Group](https://groupme.com/join_group/27317261/ibNNhx) or open an issue.

 **This documentation is not associated with GroupMe or Microsoft**

 ### Contents: